Unlocking Past Information: Temporal Embeddings in Cooperative Bird's Eye View Prediction: Conclusion and Limitations

 \section{Conclusion and Limitations}

 This paper proposes an independent temporal module explicitly designed for cooperative BEV map segmentation.
-Our module includes an importance-guided attention mechanism, directing attention to current and historical embeddings during the fusion process.
-Through extensive experiments conducted on the OPV2V dataset, we demonstrate that TempCoBEV surpasses single-frame cooperative perception models in scenarios involving communication failures and exhibits superior performance in current and future BEV map predictions.

-Given the absence of publicly available real multi-vehicle camera-based datasets, we utilize the OPV2V synthetic cooperative driving dataset.
-Consequently, the pre-trained models and the proposed temporal module undergo training and evaluation on synthetic data without explicitly modeling realistic V2V challenges.
-Future research extends the temporal module's applicability to more realistic and complex perception scenarios.
+Our module uses importance-guided attention, focusing on current and historical embeddings during fusion.
+Through extensive experiments, we show that TempCoBEV surpasses single-frame cooperative perception models in communication failure scenarios and exhibits superior performance in current and future BEV map predictions.
+Given the absence of publicly available real multi-vehicle camera-based datasets, we utilize the OPV2V dataset.
+Consequently, we train and evaluate all models on synthetic data without explicitly modeling realistic V2V challenges.
+Future research extends the applicability to more realistic and complex perception scenarios.